There are a lot of monitors out there on the market, and each of them is designed with different purposes.

 Ghosting or motion blur are symptoms of higher response times where the change in pixel colors can’t keep up with the change in the image.

-Their is no universal test to determine response times and input lag.
-Manufacturers will often advertise these metrics favourably using their own testing methods.
+There is no universal test to determine response time and input lag.
+Manufacturers will often advertise these metrics favorably using their own testing methods.
 The best we can do is look at independent reviews to determine the average values.

 The link between refresh rate, input lag and response time…